 --require_secure_transport=ONfor client authentication. - Dynamic certificate generation via OpenSSL:

-- certgen.sh script: Generates a custom CA, server, and client certificates using OpenSSL.
+- certgen.sh script: Shell script that generates a custom CA, server, and client certificates using OpenSSL.

 - minidebug image: A Minimus dev toolkit that provides a shell, OpenSSL, and other utilities used to generate the certificates.